hxrts/rumpsteak-aura/docs/05_effect_handlers.md

 ### RumpsteakHandler

-Location: `choreography/src/effects/handlers/rumpsteak.rs`

-Provides production-ready session-typed channels.
-Uses the core Rumpsteak library for type-safe communication.
+The RumpsteakHandler is located in `choreography/src/effects/handlers/rumpsteak.rs`.
+It provides production-ready session-typed channels.
+The implementation uses the core Rumpsteak library for type-safe communication.

-This handler enforces session types at runtime and provides strong guarantees about protocol compliance.
+This handler enforces session types at runtime.
+It provides strong guarantees about protocol compliance.

 See [Using Rumpsteak Handlers](06_rumpsteak_handler.md) for complete documentation.

 ### RecordingHandler

-Location: `choreography/src/effects/handlers/recording.rs`

-Records all operations for verification and testing.
-Stores a log of send, recv, choose, and offer calls.
+The RecordingHandler is located in `choreography/src/effects/handlers/recording.rs`.
+It records all operations for verification and testing.
+The handler stores a log of send, recv, choose, and offer calls.

-Usage:
+Basic usage creates a recording handler.

 ```rust
 use rumpsteak_aura_choreography::RecordingHandler;